This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-In a bowl, toss the cubed bread with enough olive oil to lightly coat (see notes for a lighter version).
+- In a large bowl, toss the cubed sourdough bread with enough olive oil to lightly coat (see notes for a lighter version).
 If using a different quantity of bread, just lightly coat the bread in olive oil.

-Sprinkle with a generous pinch of salt and pepper and any optional additions.
+- Sprinkle with a generous pinch of salt, pepper, and any optional additions.
+Toss well.
+Taste and adjust salt to taste.

-Spread in a single layer on a sheet pan.
+- Spread in a single layer on a parchment lined sheet pan.

-Bake 10-12 minutes, give a stir and continue baking until golden, another 3-5 minutes.
+- Bake 10-12 minutes, give a stir and continue baking until golden, another 3-5 minutes or until golden and fragrant.

 Notes